 - Creating connections between families by encouraging playdates, family support groups, and social events

 Within your program, there should be a specific plan as to how to engage families throughout the year.
 Though families’ participation is voluntary, it is your job to make them feel welcome by actively encouraging involvement.
 Program activities should reflect families’ interests and motivate them to participate.
 Additionally, your program may have a family involvement committee.
 This committee is composed of family members who encourage communication and involvement with the goal of strengthening and supporting the well-being of children and families.
 This committee is a resource and asset to your program as families may discuss issues or concerns and suggest changes to improve family satisfaction and involvement.
 Collaborate with staff members and management to promote family involvement.

-To work effectively with individuals from a diverse background, you must evaluate your own beliefs and potential biases.
+To work effectively with individuals from diverse backgrounds, you must evaluate your own beliefs and potential biases.
 Use the resource in the Apply section to begin this self-reflection.
 Reflect on your circle of friends and acquaintances.
 Do you interact regularly with people from different cultures, backgrounds, and experiences?
 Do you embrace the curiosity of children and youth about the people around them?
 Reflect on your behaviors in the program and in your community.
 Do you treat all children, youth, and families with respect?
 Does your behavior change when you are around people who are different from you?
 Do you praise children, youth, and staff for behaviors that show empathy and respect?